0xC0000054/libheif-sharp/README.md

 ### Requirements

 The libheif shared library must be named `libheif` in order for it to be found by P/Invoke.
-If your program or OS uses a different library name, you will need to use [SetDllImportResolver](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.nativelibrary.setdllimportresolver?view=netcore-3.1) to redirect searches for `libheif` to the appropriate library.

 The minimum supported libheif version is 1.9.0.